Meet Our Students

 Celia's research interests center on qualitative exploration of women's trauma within patriarchal societies.
 She aims to delve into their journeys toward finding solace in their narratives, particularly in the context of EMDR therapy.

-Roy Malecha
+Roy E. Malecha

 Doctoral Student